nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 03 - General-Purpose Utilities.markdown

 ##

 07.	`mailx` command can obtain its arguments via shell variables or at runtime using piping and redirection.
-It can work non-interactively and can be automated.
+It can work non-interactively and can also be automated via scripting.

 ##